zheinz/TICS/finalSystem/README.txt

 		Then you would obtain the average host time, QEMU time and percentage change for each line in the results which is what is presented in the report.

+	*NOTE: Comments explaining program functionality were added after experimentation thus line numbers produced now will not be the same as the line numbers shown in the paper but will still point to the correct lines

+	*NOTE: due to the inefficient selection sort algorithm, running this specific experiment takes a long time.

 	To perform a single execution and comparison between the host and QEMU: cd into each directory individually and execute create.sh with main.cpp as input for instance once in final system folder to execute